TNO/SHRA-Groningen-hazard-risk-models/README.md

 terabytes.
 Also this can be limited by choosing modest discretization settings and/or calculating a limited subset of, for example, site response zones.
-The final hazard and risk integrators at this moment only provide mean hazard and mean risk and therefore do not rely on the full logic tree exansion of the preparatory calculations.<br>
+The final hazard and risk integrators at this moment only provide mean hazard and mean risk and therefore do not rely on the full logic tree expansion of the preparatory calculations.<br>

 Run the preparatory calculations: <br>